ssl-hep/ServiceX/docs/development/architecture.md

 - **the app**, whose logger formats records as JSON matching the table's columns and writes them to the aggregator's TCP socket source, via a `QueueListener` background thread so logging never blocks the request path.
 The app has no Vector container of its own.
+- **the four DID finders**, the same way.
+They are long-running deployments rather than per-request pods, so like the app they need no Vector container — `initialize_logging` in `servicex_did_finder_lib` attaches the handler whenever `VECTOR_HOST` is set.
+One
+  wrinkle: the finders are celery workers running the prefork pool, and a `QueueListener` is a thread, so the handler rebuilds its queue, listener and socket the first time it emits in a forked child.
+Without that, the children would enqueue into a queue nobody drains and share one socket between them.
 - **transformer worker pods**, when `logging.vector.transformer.enabled` is set.

 A transformer pod still needs a local Vector, because one of its two log streams is a file